Incident in a Small Town

 Incident in a Small Town is a 1994 American made-for-television drama film directed by Delbert Mann, and starring Walter Matthau, Harry Morgan and Stephanie Zimbalist.
-This is the third and final film featuring the characters Harmon Cobb and Judge Bell, following The Incident (1990) and Against Her Will: An Incident in Baltimore (1992).
+This is the third and final film featuring the characters Harmon Cobb and Judge Stoddard Bell, following The Incident (1990) and Against Her Will: An Incident in Baltimore (1992).
 Cobb and Bell are played by Matthau and Morgan in all three films.

 Plot

-In 1953 in small-town Illinois, Harmon Cobb defends his law partner, Judge Bell, accused of killing the abusive father of his estranged daughter's child.

-Lily Bell works as a waitress, and her son, 13-year-old John, has a newspaper route to help make ends meet.
-The “widowed” Lily tells her son that his father was a soldier who died in France during WWII.
+In 1953 in small-town Illinois, Harmon Cobb defends his law partner, Judge Stoddard Bell, accused of killing Frank Trenton, the abusive father of his estranged daughter Lily's son John.
+Lily is a waitress, and 13 year old John has a newspaper route to help make ends meet.
+The “widowed” Lily tells John that his father was a soldier who died in France during World War II.

 At his friend’s father’s bar, John meets an ex-soldier who enthralls John with tales of fighting at Normandy.
 The ex-soldier turns up at John’s house, having searched for Lily for months.
 Cold and unwelcoming, Lily tells him to go away.
-Arriving on scene, John learns that the man is his father, Frank Trenton, who learns he has a son.
-Greeting Trenton enthusiastically, John relates that his mother had received a telegram informing that he died in France.
+Arriving on scene, John learns that the man is his father, Trenton, who learns he has a son.
+Greeting Trenton enthusiastically, John relates that Lily had received a telegram informing that he died in France.
 Lily curtly orders John into the house.

 Lily orders John to stay away from Trenton; resentful that his mother lied about his father, John seeks out Trenton’s company.
 When Trenton turns up at her work and again at her home, Lily continues to be cold.
 Initially apologetic for having “lost his head” years ago, Trenton then asserts she always played “hard to get”; her resistance just made it more fun.
 His unwanted embrace turns forceful when she again rejects him.
 Lily drives him off, threatening him with a garden claw.
-Before leaving, Trenton threatens to take his son away from her.
+Before leaving, Trenton threatens to take John away from her.

 In response to Lily’s urgent appeal, her estranged father, Bell, comes to her aid with his partner, Cobb.
 Bell admits to Cobb his estrangement from Lily when she became unmarried and pregnant, refusing to put the baby up for adoption.
 Now Lily informs Bell that she conceived John when raped by Trenton, not out of consenting passion as Bell always assumed.
 Lily never told Bell about the rape because he never gave her a chance, calling her a tramp.
 Bell instructs Cobb to get a restraining order against Trenton and file criminal charges.